-How do phone and video consults work
+In person, phone and video consults

 At Dysautonomia Clinic, Dr. Blitshteyn provides care to patients with all types of dysautonomia, including POTS, neurocardiogenic syncope, autonomic and small fiber neuropathy, orthostatic hypotension, and multiple system atrophy.
 Since patients with dysautonomia often have co-morbid conditions, Dr. Blitshteyn is very experienced in assessing and managing related conditions, such as fibromyalgia, chronic fatigue syndrome, chronic migraine, insomnia, Ehlers-Danlos Syndrome, Mast Cell Activation Disorder and some autoimmune disorders.
-Through our phone and video consultations and individualized therapeutic approach, many patients have improved their quality of life and functional status (read patients reviews here).
+Through our consultations and individualized therapeutic approach, many patients have improved their quality of life and functional status (read patients reviews here).

 Sometimes patients worry that by engaging in encounter with their doctor by phone or video, they will not be receiving the best patient care.
 They’re willing to travel 10 hours by car from another state or catch a plane to our clinic from another country in Europe or the Middle East.
 Thankfully, due to the modern technology, there are better, easier and more cost-effective ways to connect with your specialist.
 In the past few years, telemedicine has become a new wave of providing patient care worldwide, allowing for better access to renowned specialists, faster appointments and greater savings on the cost of travel and lodging.
 While some patients are suspicious that telemedicine can provide the same (or in some cases, better) type of medical care than a face-to-face visit, most patients are eager to take advantage of the new doctor-patient interaction model.
 In fact, the American Academy of Neurology and other medical societies have endorsed telemedicine as an effective way of health care delivery.
 The American Academy of Neurology approved telemedicine for evaluation of patients with acute stroke and noted that telemedicine improves the outcomes of stroke patients by allowing remote access to a stroke specialist.
 Telemedicine has also been effective in managing other neurologic conditions, such as epilepsy, chronic migraine, autonomic disorders, multiple sclerosis and Parkinson disease.
 Dr. Blitshteyn has been doing telemedicine for nearly a decade, and our patients had benefited from telemedicine before it became a new model of healthcare delivery.